jeffbuenting/jeffbuenting.github.io/_posts/2018-12-04-VMWarePowerCLIInstall.markdown

 ---

 Finally got my elevated priveledges for my new job.
 This allowed me to install VMWare's PowerCLI.
-Man, have I been jonesing to do some vmware powershelling.
+Man, have I been looking forward to doing some vmware powershelling.
 Installing has never been easier.
 Follow these steps to install from the powershell gallery.  which makes it easy.

 ```Powershell
 install-module vmware.powercli